-If you’re brave enough to walk up the steep hill of Park Street (we’re only joking, it’s not that steep), then you’ll come across a number of cool and quirky stores, plenty of places for coffee, food and drinks and even a park area halfway up.
-Don’t miss the chance to snap a picture of the infamous Banksy piece, located at the bottom of Park Str.
+On Park Street you’ll come across a number of cool and quirky stores, plenty of places for coffee, food and drinks, and even a park area half-way up.
+Don’t miss the chance to snap a picture of the infamous Banksy piece, located at the bottom of Park Street.

 This outdoor space is the park that we touched on earlier, located halfway up Park Street.
 With plenty of green space, although a little hilly, this is a great place to sit in the sun after a day of shopping.

-Brunel’s SS Great Britain is a huge ship which has taken up residence in the Bristol Harbour.
-Launched in 1843, you can visit the ship, which was first launched in 1843, and soak up its history and marvel at its structure.
-There are a bunch of different events held here throughout the year, from sports to literary-themed days, so keep an eye on the calendar for something that takes your fancy.
+Brunel’s SS Great Britain is a huge ship that has taken up residence in the Bristol Harbour.
+You can visit the ship, which was first launched in 1843, and soak up its history and marvel at its structure.
+There are a bunch of different events held here throughout the year, from sports to literary-themed days.

-The Arnolfini art gallery is legendary amongst the Bristol locals and not just for the incredible exhibitions that are on display here.
-As well as being home to a café-bar which is perfect for enjoying a post-exhibition coffee or glass of wine, there’s also an in-house book shop boasting a range of different specialist publications.
-In the summer months, swarms of people sit outside the building along the harbourside to enjoy the views.
+The Arnolfini art gallery is legendary among Bristolians, and not just for the incredible exhibitions that are on display.
+As well as being home to a café-bar that’s perfect for enjoying a post-exhibition coffee or glass of wine, there’s also an in-house bookshop boasting a range of different specialist publications.
+In the summer months, locals love sitting outside the building to enjoy the harbour views.

-Bringing us onto our next must-see spot, taking a stroll around Bristol Harbour is something that everyone has to experience when visiting the city.
+Bringing us onto our next must-see spot, taking a stroll around Bristol Harbour is something everyone should do when visiting the city.
 With pretty views of the bobbing boats and an abundance of pubs to stop off in for a tipple along the way, this is a great way to spend an afternoon.
 There’s also a regular market here that’s extremely popular with locals.

-Fancy a stroll through some magical woodland?
+Fancy a stroll through magical woodland?
 Leigh Woods is another Bristol spot that offers something completely different, but still practically in the centre of town.
-With a number of different trail options available, this walk is suitable for all levels of fitness, or perfect for picnicking on one of their made-for-purpose benches.
+With a number of different trail options, it’s suitable for all levels of fitness, while the benches provide perfect picnicking spots.

 This historic street located near the fountains in the city centre is essentially a set of steep, slanted steps with shops located on either side as you walk down (including well-established barber shop, Harry Blades).
 There’s also the convenient and aptly named Christmas Steps pub, positioned right at the bottom.

-The Bearpit is described as a bit of an outdoor art gallery.
-The space which is located below St James Barton roundabout has been transformed in recent years and now features colourful artwork and a number of independent restaurants through one of the tunnels.
+The Bearpit has been described as an outdoor art gallery.
+The space which is located below St James Barton roundabout has been transformed in recent years and now features colourful street art and a number of independent restaurants through one of the tunnels.
 This is a great route to take if you’re walking from town to the aforementioned Stokes Croft.